KozGit/DOOM-3-BFG-VR/README.txt

 						All the scenes starting from your character's first scene, All the scenes related to your character's story arc Just the scenes with your character in them.
+		There's currently a bug where you must watch the first cutscene of a map if that cutscene starts automatically on map startup, and you have a scene in a later cutscene of that map.

 	Then choose the highest level you have reached in the game if you want to avoid spoilers.

 	Choose Play.